 Related to this is the need for transparency in the conveyed message.
 While we realize that a common assumption is that B2B businesses are hesitant towards multi-channel approaches for fear of sharing conflicting information that puts their sales at risk, we believe that B2B businesses, with a thorough focus on transparency, are highly likely to succeed with omnichannel marketing as long as they uphold authenticity in their message.

 We’ve touched upon this tip quite a few times throughout the article already, but for the sake of clarity and your success, let’s highlight the necessity of sharing consistent messages.
-Omnichannel marketing, unlike related terms such as cross-channel marketing or multi-channel marketing, is about the depth of consistency in the messages you promote as well as the experiences you provide.
+Consistency is key for successful omnichannel B2B marketing.
+In order to ensure that your messages and experiences align with the needs of each segment you are targeting, you must ensure that they remain consistent across all channels.

 Smooth and seamless designs and content are your optimal way of creating a B2B omnichannel marketing strategy beyond any other.
 Ensure that your customers receive an effortless, intuitive brand experience, no matter their purchasing method, and that all your channels simultaneously convey transparency, trustworthiness, and professionalism.